aichemydev/Wring_docs/docs/APPS/Api.md

 # API

-In our App framework, we systematically submit sessions, providing us with the capability to intricately monitor and scrutinize every API call executed within the confines of that particular app.
+In our project framework, we systematically submit sessions, providing us with the capability to intricately monitor and scrutinize every API call executed within the confines of that particular project.

 ![API](/img/api-1.png)